SanyamB0912/DATA-STRUCTURES/README.md

 # DATA-STRUCTURES
-Website for linear data structures simulation using HTML,CSS and JavaScript.
+Developed a simulator for linear data structures with a visually appealing user interface, demonstrating all operations and dynamic changes in the data structures.